 Off to the side, the Marinegunkelly could be seen cringing, hiding his face in his claws.

 “I’ll tell you what it means,” said the T-Rump.
-“This is the largest one-time reduction in the mytaxes returnis rate for the Really Big Dinosaurs, from 35 percent down to 21 percent.
+“This is the largest one-time reduction in the mytaxes returnus rate for the Really Big Dinosaurs, from 35 percent down to 21 percent.
 We need to get on the right side of nature.
-Call it our inherent right — as the biggest dinos in the neighborhood.
+Call it our inherent right — as the biggest dinos on the block.
 We will provide for you.
 Trust me.
 Oh, if I could only tell you the pain we have suffered to get where we are today.
 I’ve only flogged 100 times in 300 days so far.
 Can you stand it?”

 “You smaller dinos, fear not.
 For most of you, it will just be a small cut for the next eight years.
 Then you’re pretty much on your own.
 But why worry about then?
 I’m here now.”